jeremyfa/loreline/README.md

 }
 ```

-Characters can also be referenced by their name property:
+Characters can also be referenced by their identifier, which will display their `name` property:

 ```lor
 beat CloseShop {